-Plants are rich insources of nutrients, like unsaturated fats, vitamins, minerals, fibers, and proteins.
+Plants are rich in sources of nutrients, like unsaturated fats, vitamins, minerals, fibres, and proteins.
 All of these compounds are necessary for a fuller, productive day if you want to feel energized and ready for action.

 It’s no secret that the world is battling an overweight epidemic, which is why it’s important to consider alternatives that promote weight-loss and lower rates of obesity.

 Lower Blood Pressure:

 In a recent study released by the Harvard School of Public Health, it was found that diets loaded with veggies and fruits can contribute to lower blood pressure.

 Dice the mushroom and simmer it in a pan while you prep the zucchini.
 Sautee the noodles in a pan with olive oil and seasoning for 15-minutes, and voila, you’re done.

 I also found this article; 25 Healthy Plant-Based Dinners The Entire Family Will Love, there are some great ideas in here.